TiendaNube/api-docs/resources/discounts/index.md

 ### What should my executor return?

-Once the executor was performed, the discountService will evaluate the property **acknowledge**.
+Once the executor was performed, the discountService will evaluate the property **discountChanged**.
 This property informs that the application made a successful Intent and the result should be verified.

 ### What happens if my discount is no longer valid?